braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/web_sdk.md

 ## Implementation

-for information on integrating the braze web sdk, see our [documentation][6]. after implementing the web sdk, your website will appear as an app in your app group and will be grouped with your mobile apps.
+For information on integrating the Braze Web SDK, see our [documentation][6].
+After implementing the Web SDK, your website will appear as an app in your app group and will be grouped with your mobile apps.

 ![Web_App_Group][7]